manqiul/manqiul.github.io/_projects/atliving.md

 This site uses React.js for the frontend, Node.js for the backend, and MongoDB for the database.

+See our project [here](https://github.com/gtfiveguys/atl-living-safe-00)  :sunglasses:
+See the demo video [here](https://youtu.be/iW4vNfS1OnQ)  :computer:

 ## Innovations
 1. We designed a safety-oriented apartment recom- mendation site for students and incorporated the safe- ness of apartment’s surrounding areas and the safeness of their daily routes.